Noel Gallagher: Other

-The son of Irish immigrants, Gallagher supports the Irish national football team and has said that he does not consider himself "to be English at all".
-Nevertheless, he did serve as an official ambassador for England's bid to host the 2018 FIFA World Cup.
-Gallagher is also a fan of the National Football League, noting in an ESPN interview, "I love the NFL.
+The son of Irish immigrants, Gallagher has described himself as Irish, although he considers himself equally British and Irish.
+In an interview with the Irish Independent in 1994, Gallagher said, "I hope we're not seen as snotty English upstarts.
+We're really snotty Irish upstarts".
+Gallagher supports the Irish national football team and has said that he does not consider himself "to be English at all", but he did serve as an official ambassador for England's bid to host the 2018 FIFA World Cup.
+Gallagher is also a fan of the National Football League, noting in an ESPN interview: "I love the NFL.
 I don't have a team per se, but I'm into it.
 NFL comes on late night in the UK when I'm up.
 I love the colour and energy of it all.
 There's so many things going on in American football.
 It took me a while to get it, but I like it a lot."

-Gallagher also supports Scottish football team Celtic F.C..

 Gallagher stated in a 2006 radio interview with Russell Brand that he does not believe in "God or an all-guiding force".
 Despite this, many of his songs have mentioned God (such as "The Hindu Times" and "Little by Little"), and all the tracks he had contributed to Dig Out Your Soul (as well as the other bandmates' songs) have lyrics and references to God and other biblical terms.
 Dig Out Your Soul has been described by Gallagher as a "religious Armageddon".
 In 2009, he stated, "See, I don't know what I am.
-If I was an atheist I'd just write songs about not believing in God – but I don't know what I am."
+If I was an atheist I'd just write songs about not believing in God—but I don't know what I am."
 In 2017, he reaffirmed his lack of belief in God in an "Actually Me" segment for GQ.

-In 2008, Gallagher sold his home in Ibiza near the home of fellow musician James Blunt, saying in an interview that he "can't stand living there in the knowledge that Blunt is nearby making terrible music".
+In 1999, Gallagher bought a home in Ibiza from Mike Oldfield for £2.5 million, but in 2008 Gallagher sold it, reportedly because James Blunt was a neighbour and he could not "stand living there in the knowledge that Blunt is nearby making terrible music".

 Gallagher was reportedly asked by Simon Cowell to be a judge on The X Factor after Dannii Minogue, Cheryl Cole, and Cowell himself declined to participate in series 8, but he declined.

-In 2012, Gallagher was among the British cultural icons selected by Sir Peter Blake to appear in a new version of his most famous artwork (the Beatles' Sgt.
-Pepper's Lonely Hearts Club Band album cover) to celebrate the British cultural figures of his life.
+In 2012, Gallagher was among the British cultural icons selected by Peter Blake to appear in a new version of his most famous artwork, the Beatles' Sgt.
+Pepper's Lonely Hearts Club Band album cover, to celebrate the British cultural figures of his life.